tommy-mor/wiki-1/content/_index.md

 ## Hi! {#hi}
 Welcome to my wiki.

-Here, I keep track of all my thoughts and notes.
+Here, I track all of my thoughts and notes.

 [Feel free to take a look](/posts/).